Council or housing association landlords can evict tenants for criminal or antisocial behaviour.

 - breaching a criminal behaviour order

-You are usually held responsible for the behaviour of your children and adults who live with you or visit you.
+You could be evicted because of the behaviour of your children or adults who live with you or visit you.

-You can also be evicted if you commit an offence during a riot anywhere in the UK.
+You can also be evicted if you or an adult living with you commits an offence during a riot anywhere in the UK.

 Rules for eviction for antisocial behaviour

-The council or housing association has to follow certain rules to evict you.
+The council or housing association must follow certain rules to evict you.
 It should only use eviction as a last resort.

 Normally the court looks at whether it is reasonable to evict you even if it has decided you have been involved in antisocial behaviour.

-The court could decide to evict you or to suspend an order to possess your home on the condition that you don't re-offend.
+The court could suspend an order to possess your home on the condition that the antisocial behaviour stops.
+But if the behaviour is serious and persistent it will usually decide to evict you.

-If the antisocial behaviour has already been proved in another court, for example you have breached a criminal behaviour order, the court may have no choice but to evict you.
+If the antisocial behaviour has already been proved in another court, for example you have been convicted of a serious offence or breached a criminal behaviour order, the court may have no choice but to evict you.

 Find out more about the eviction of: